Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 \right ]
 \]

-Running all our coordinates through this transformation gives a new set of coordinates, let's call those <b>U</b>, where the first coordinate lies on (0,0), and the rest is still somewhat free.
-Our next job is to make sure point 2 ends up lying on the <i>x=0</i> line, so what we want is a transformation matrix that, when we run it, subtracts <i>x</i> from whatever <i>x</i> we currently have.
+Running all our coordinates through this transformation gives a new set of coordinates, let's call those **U**, where the first coordinate lies on (0,0), and the rest is still somewhat free.
+Our next job is to make sure point 2 ends up lying on the *x=0* line, so what we want is a transformation matrix that, when we run it, subtracts *x* from whatever *x* we currently have.
 This is called [shearing](https://en.wikipedia.org/wiki/Shear_matrix), and the typical x-shear matrix and its transformation looks like this:

 \[
 \left [